top of page

 Becky, a chief nursing officer, had been on the verge of quitting her high-

-achieving job in the NHS when Women of a Certain Stage stepped in to show
+achieving a job in the NHS when Women of a Certain Stage stepped in to show

-There is a great deal that can be learned from this one case study and in
+There is a great deal that can be learnt from this one case study and in

 revealing the problems and the solutions, it is likely that we will be able to help